Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 1: Extensions of IETF location management techniques for LEO SatNets

 \section{Approach \#1: Extensions of IETF location management techniques for LEO SatNets}

-To provide worldwide communication and Internet services, there is a need for the development of IP-based satellite networks which can be easily integrated into terrestrial and aerial IP networks.
-To provide continuous connection, one of the main issues in future IP-based LEO SatNets is mobility management, which is more complex than in terrestrial networks because of the reasons mentioned in section \ref{CharaAndChallenge}.
+To provide continuous worldwide communication and Internet services, one of the main issues in future IP-based LEO SatNets is mobility management, which is more complex than in terrestrial networks because of the reasons mentioned in Section \ref{CharaAndChallenge}.
 From the perspective of future LEO SatNets, this section explores and discusses the proposed enhancements of existing IP-based location management standards and their drawbacks.
 This section is concluded with an ``\textit{Issues to Consider}" subsection, which describes some critical points that should be taken into consideration while implementing or developing IP-based location management solutions for future LEO SatNets.